-Childcare and toilet training can either cause some parents to worry or on the other hand it can be seen as a blessing to have someone else help with the potty training.
+Childcare and toilet training can either cause some parents to worry or on the other hand it can be seen as a blessing to have someone else potty training.

 The critical thing for your child is that you have good communication with your child’s carers so that you can both manage toilet training with the same consistent approach.

 If you are thinking about toilet training your toddler in the near future it’s probably a good idea to schedule a meeting with the childcare centre or family day care mum so that you can share your thoughts and develop a process that will work effectively at home and in the day care environment.